 Time To Be Real

 Reality check: perfection is not something we can achieve as humans.
-I don’t mean that you can’t but other amazing people can do it.
+I don’t mean that you can’t do it but other amazing people can.
 None of us can.
 Not one.
 Perfectionism is about trying to win the approval of others and that’s never a good plan.

 Since we can’t do anything perfectly it’s time to start setting priorities.
 Remember, you only have so much time and energy in your day.
 I’m not saying to let your house turn into a toxic waste dump or anything.
 Just be realistic about what you can manage.
 Choose the three things that are most important to YOU.
 If you’re not sure, pray and ask God for guidance.
 Maybe you’re in the middle of caring for a lot of little ones and your top 3 priorities are to keep everyone fed and in clean clothes and diapers.
 Those are great goals!
 Down the road you may be able to do more, bu for now, respect the season you are in.

-Sign up for your free Relaxed Homeschool Planning Guide here and I’ll walk you through all the steps to easing your load.
+Click here to buy your Relaxed Homeschool Planning Guide and I’ll walk you through all the steps to easing your load.

 Protect Your Time